Explaining Sucrose Intolerance to My Child’s Teacher

 What I Told My Child’s Teacher About Sucrose Intolerance

 As you are aware, Jarrod had an unfortunate incident on Tuesday when he had an episode of diarrhea during lunch recess.
 Since then, the other kids are calling him awful names and won’t sit with him on the bus.
 They are also bullying him.

 To try to straighten this out this situation for Jarrod’s sake, I want to share information about his medical condition that could help the other classroom teachers and playground monitors.
-Jarrod has sucrose intolerance, also called congenital sucrase-isomaltase deficiency (CSID).
+Jarrod has Sucrose Intolerance that is caused by a condition called Congenital Sucrase-Isomaltase Deficiency (CSID).
 He was diagnosed by a gastroenterologist when he was 2-years-old.
-Sucrose intolerance is a lifelong disorder, not something he will grow out of.
-People with sucrose intolerance don’t have enough of the digestive enzyme necessary to break down sucrose (table sugar) into glucose and fructose.
+Jarrod’s Sucrose Intolerance is a lifelong disorder, not something he will grow out of.
+People with his type of Sucrose Intolerance don’t have enough of the digestive enzyme necessary to break down sucrose (table sugar) into glucose and fructose.
 When Jarrod eats foods containing sucrose, he suffers symptoms such as explosive diarrhea, gas, bloating, and abdominal pain.